-The Ph.D. degree is formally awarded by the faculty of the university as a whole, not by individual departments.
+The doctoral degree is formally awarded by the faculty of the university as a whole, not by individual degree programs.
 Although responsibility for admitting, educating, and recommending doctoral candidates is in effect exercised by degree programs, the university exercises control over the doctoral degree through general regulations; through the university oral and other examinations; and through the ultimate power of the Academic Council to disapprove the awarding of any individual degree.

 The purpose of the university oral examination is to test the candidate’s command of the field of study and to confirm fitness for scholarly pursuits.
 The student, the degree program, and the university all derive benefits from this requirement that would not be easily obtained by other means.
 The oral examination retains value first as a teaching experience and intellectual encounter for the student; second as a milestone, a means of internal indication, and a point of contact with the larger university for the degree program; and third as a small but significant unifying force and means of promoting communication between the different, often highly specialized, degree programs of the university.

 The out-of-department chair serves as an impartial representative of the academic standards of the university by maintaining the quality and integrity of the university oral examination.

 The out-of-department chair is both a quality controller and an umpire.
 As a quality controller, the chair's role is to actively participate in the assessment of the quality of the student and judge the intellectual merits of the candidate.
 The chair is also an umpire whose role is to act as a time-keeper and monitor of university rules and procedures.
 In order to maintain impartiality, the orals chair may not simultaneously serve on the student's dissertation reading committee.

-For the individual student, the outside chair may serve as both an observer and, to some extent, a buffer in the rare case when candidates’ examinations are clouded by intellectual and even political factionalism in their own departments.
+For the individual student, the outside chair may serve as both an observer and, to some extent, a buffer in the rare case when candidates’ examinations are clouded by intellectual and even political factionalism in their own degree programs.